Basic Algorithm Templates

 }

-// Merge the two sets that a and b belong to:
+// Merge the two sets where a and b are located:

 p[find(a)] = find(b);

-d[find(a)] = distance; // Initialize the offset of find(a) based on the specific problem
+d[find(a)] = distance; // Initialize the offset of find(a) according to the specific problem

 6 Heap